hideyukiinada/tp/reuter50_classification_accuracy.md

 Each dataset consists of work done by 50 authors and the same set of authors are in both datasets.

-This particular dataset (20news-18828.tar.gz) was not split into training and test dataset, so it was split into two sets for these testing by me.

 Type|Epoch|Loss| Training Accuracy | Test Accuracy | Machine used |
 |---|---|---|---|---|---|
 |TF-IDF (1 word)+ Naive Bayes | NA | NA | NA | 66.76% | Mac |